dallin5288/Storefront_Visibility/README.md

 # Storefront Visibility Assessment Using Google Maps API
-Storefront Visibility Assessment Using Google Maps API
-Overview:
-This project evaluates storefront visibility from the street by leveraging the Google Maps Street View Static API.
-It captures street-level images of storefronts from multiple angles and assesses visibility based on factors like obstructions, angle, and seasonality.
+The Storefront Visibility Assessment project evaluates storefront visibility from the street by leveraging the Google Maps Street View Static API.
+The goal is to provide a data-driven solution for commercial realtors to assess how well a storefront can attract passersby based on its visibility.
+By capturing street-level images from multiple angles and processing them with AI-based image recognition, the project generates a visibility score for each location.
+This approach ensures more accurate assessments by considering factors such as obstructions, viewing angles, and seasonal changes.

-Approach:
+Project Workflow:

 Location Identification:

 Collect latitude and longitude of the storefront.
+Example Coordinates: 40.748817, -73.985428 (Empire State Building).
 API Request for Street View Images:

-Request images from four angles (0°, 90°, 180°, 270°) using the Google Maps Street View Static API.
+Use the Google Maps Street View Static API to retrieve images from four angles (0°, 90°, 180°, 270°).
 Image Processing and Visibility Scoring:

-Obstruction Detection: Identify objects like trees, cars, and signs using OpenCV or YOLO.
+Obstruction Detection: Utilize OpenCV and YOLOv8 to identify objects like trees, parked cars, poles, and signs that may obstruct visibility.
-Storefront Exposure: Calculate visible storefront area using edge detection and contour analysis.
+Storefront Exposure: Calculate the visible storefront area compared to the total storefront area using edge detection and contour analysis.
-Angle-Based Scoring: Average visibility scores from all angles.
+Angle-Based Scoring: Generate visibility scores for each angle and average them to account for varying perspectives.
-Seasonal Adjustment (Optional): Adjust visibility based on historical imagery.
+Seasonal Adjustment (Optional): If historical Street View images are available, visibility scores are adjusted based on seasonal conditions (e.g., trees with leaves in summer vs. bare branches in winter).
 Visibility Score Formula:
 Visibility Score
 =
 (